FEATURED EVENTS IN VANCOUVER

-The streets of downtown will be packed this Sunday, August 5 as the annual Vancouver Pride Parade will make its way through the city for a three-hour long route.
+The streets of downtown will be packed this Sunday, August 4 as the annual Vancouver Pride Parade will make its way through the city for a three-hour-long route.

-The parade will begin at Robson Street and Thurlow Street, head through the West End on Denman Street, before concluding at Sunset Beach for the Sunset Beach Festival — a medley of live music, vendors, and beer gardens to finish off Pride’s main event.
+The parade will begin at Robson Street and Thurlow Street, head west on Robson to Denman Street, then south past Davie and east on Beach.
+The parade concludes at Sunset Beach for the Sunset Beach Festival — a medley of live music, vendors, and beer gardens to finish off Pride’s main event.

 There are two accessible Pride Parade viewing areas, as well.

 The main one is located on the North side of Beach Ave at Broughton.
 This space features accessible portapotties and a shaded viewing area with chairs and space for mobility devices.
 ASL interpretation of Parade commentary is provided.
 Live Description of the Parade for those with vision loss is provided by VocalEye.
 Volunteers are available to assist you.

 A secondary smaller viewing area will be located at the West End Community Centre.
 This area will include chairs and space for mobility devices under shade tents.

 The parade will march forward rain or shine and is free for any and all hoping to watch the display of LGBTQ2+ pride.

 Parade Grand Marshalls